Penile cancer: Classification

 Other types of carcinomas are rare and may include small-cell, Merkel-cell, clear-cell, sebaceous-cell or basal-cell tumors.
-Non-epithelial malignancies such as melanomas and sarcomas are even more rare.
+Non-epithelial malignancies such as melanomas and sarcomas are even rarer.

 Staging

-Like many malignancies, penile cancer can spread to other parts of the body.
+Like many cancers, penile cancer can spread to other parts of the body.
 It is usually a primary malignancy, the initial place from which cancer spreads in the body.
-Much less often it is a secondary malignancy, one in which the cancer has spread to the penis from elsewhere.
-The staging of penile cancer is determined by the extent of tumor invasion, nodal metastasis, and distant metastasis.
+Much less often, it is a secondary malignancy, one in which the cancer has spread to the penis from elsewhere.
+The extent of tumor invasion, nodal metastasis, and distant metastasis determines the staging of penile cancer.

 The T portion of the AJCC TNM staging guidelines are for the primary tumor as follows: